calebjmatthews/cavern-havok-2/conceit.md

   * Scrappy Ax: 2 charge | User's Injury in damage to first target in enemy row
   * Stub Ax: 6 damage to space immediately in front of user
   * Tantrum: 2 damage to first target in enemy row | Bless user with 2 Rage
-  * Provocation: 1 damage to first target in enemy row | Bless user with 3 Power, Bless target with 6 Power
+  * Provocation: 2 charge | 1 damage to first target in enemy row | Bless user with 3 Power, Bless target with 6 Power
   * Halberd: 4 Pierce and 2 damage to first target in enemy row
+  * Leadarm: 3 damage and Curse of 2 Fragile to first target in enemy row at end of round
+  * Labrys: 2 damage to first target in enemy row | 2 Defense
+  * Carnelian: 2 damage to first target in enemy row, if target is downed user is Blessed with 3 Power
 * Javalin: equips spears, attacks any target; 14 Health, 4 Speed, 2 Charm
   * Feather Cap (Head): +1 damage if target is 6 or more columns away
   * Down Vest (Top): 2 Defense, an additional 2 Defense if all spaces around user are empty
-  * Tufted Sandals: Move 1 - 2 | Bless user with 1 Speed
+  * Tufted Sandals: Move 1 - 2 | Bless user with 2 Quick
   * Swallow: 2 damage to target
   * Blackbird: 3 damage to target at end of round
   * Heron: 2 charge | 1 damage to all targets on opposite side
   * Eagle: 3 charge | 2 damage to target for each empty space around them
   * Starling: 1 damage to all enemy targets in the back two rows
   * Hawk: 2 damage to target | Pull target forward 1 space
+  * Falcon: 1 damage to target | Push target backward 1 space
-  * Swift: 1 damage to target | Bless user with 3 Speed
+  * Swift: 1 damage to target | Bless user with 3 Quick
+  * Vulture: 1 damage to target | 2 more damage to target if In Danger
+  * Albatros: 1 damage to target and Curse target with 2 Pinned
 * Bulwark: equips barricade, defends self and allies; 18 Health, 2 Speed, 3 Charm
   * Head: Defense granted +2
   * Top: Defense +4
   * Light Greaves: Move 1 - 2 | 1 Defense
-  * Rescuer Greaves: Move to the space immediately in front of any ally
+  * Rescuer Greaves: Move 1 or to a space immediately in front of any ally
   * Pillar: 3 Defense to user and all allies in row
   * Basher: 2 Defense to user | 2 damage to first target in enemy row
   * Implacable: 4 charge | 20 Defense to user and all adjacent targets